Contact our Press Team

 How will you measure ROI?

 Transportation professionals already know that operating quality public transit is an expensive endeavor.
-For each dollar spent in operating costs per trip across all modes and all transit systems, an average of 36 cents are recovered through fares, according to the 2016 National Transit Summary and Trends report.
+For each dollar spent in operating costs per trip across all modes and all transit systems, an average of 19.2 cents are recovered through fares, according to Boston Consulting Group’s 2019 report, On-Demand Transit Can Unlock Urban Mobility.

 Microtransit can enable a more efficient allocation of resources in areas with under-performing fixed routes, low population density or logistically difficult to serve areas.
 Providing a sufficient return on investment, however, is about much more than simply evaluating the farebox recovery ratio.